 Taking commonly prescribed blood pressure medications such as angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) may also be part of your therapy to protect your kidney function.
 As always, be sure to take the medications that have been prescribed by your doctor.

-Bone and mineral disease - When your kidneys aren’t working properly, they can’t filter out extra phosphorus in your blood or help supply your body with vitamin D. This imbalance of minerals causes your bones to become weaker and more likely to break.
+Bone and mineral disease - When your kidneys aren’t working properly, they can’t filter out extra phosphorus in your blood or help your body retain vitamin D. This imbalance of minerals causes your bones to become weaker and more likely to break.
 Your doctor will likely ask you to take phosphate binders (medicines that remove phosphate from your blood) and vitamin D.

 Smoking - If you smoke or use smokeless tobacco, you should consider quitting.
 When you have CKD, tobacco puts more stress on your heart and other organs, which is extremely dangerous.
 Some sweet versions of smokeless tabacco also contain molasses, which has high potassium levels and should be avoided.